pacphi/tf4k8s/experiments/k8s/avi-lb/README.md

 * ClusterRole and ClusterRoleBinding
 * ConfigMap required for the AKO controller and other artifacts.

 This sample makes use of this [chart](https://github.com/avinetworks/avi-helm-charts/blob/master/docs/AKO/install/operator.md).

+Prerequisites:

-Starts with the assumption that you have already provisioned a cluster.
+* Starts with the assumption that you have already provisioned a cluster.
+* You've configured an Avi Controller with a vCenter [cloud](https://avinetworks.com/docs/18.2/installing-avi-vantage-for-vmware-vcenter/).
+(Avi Controller should be versioned 18.2.10 / 20.1.2 or later).
 ## Copy sample configuration

 ```